guizzo/guizzo/README.md

 # About me <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Hi, I’m Simone — class of '85, based in the suburbs of Rome.
-I’m currently working at [Skillvue](https://www.skillvue.ai/) as a Lead Software Engineer.
+I’m currently working at [Skillvue](https://www.skillvue.ai/) as a Solution Architect.

 I’m a self-motivated developer who learns something new every day and constantly challenges himself to become better.